gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 tasks.
 To achieve MCM conformance, the comm layer has two libfabric tools it can use:
-- completion levels that adjust what effects of transactions must have occurred or in some sense be visible before the event indicating transaction completion is seen, and
+- completion levels that adjust what effects of transactions must have occurred and thus be visible before the event indicating transaction completion is seen by the originating task, and
-- transaction ordering settings that specify how transactions may or may not be be reordered.
+- transaction ordering settings that specify how transactions may or may not be be reordered by libfabric or the provider.

 ##### Completion Levels

+Libfabric's completion level specifies what state transactions have to reach before callers are informed they are "done", in some sense.
+The comm layer can use either the provider's default completion level, which is usually transmit-complete, or the delivery-complete level.

+*(Actually, the comm layer assumes that transmit-complete is always the default completion level for all providers, and that is not necessarily true.
+This should be fixed.)*

-Completions may be generated either at a default time chosen by the provider, or they can be delayed until "delivery" has occurred by setting `FI_DELIVERY_COMPLETE` when choosing the provider.
-The usual default for providers is `FI_TRANSMIT_COMPLETE`, which for the reliable endpoints used by comm=ofi means that the transaction has arrived at the peer and is no longer dependent on the fabric or local resources.
+Transmit-complete, for the reliable endpoints used by comm=ofi, means that the transaction has arrived at the peer and is no longer dependent on the fabric or local resources.
 It does not say anything about the state of the transaction at the remote node.
+In particular, it does not say that any of the intended effects of the transaction, such as memory updates, are visible.

-Delivery-complete, on the other hand, for messages means that the message data has been placed in the user buffer at the target node.
+Delivery-complete extends this to say that effects are visible.
+For messages this means that the message data has been placed in the user buffer at the target node.
 For RMA it means that the receiving data location, on the target node for PUTs and non-fetching atomics and on the local node for GETs and fetching atomics, has been updated.

 For transactions that return data to the initiator, such as RMA GETs and fetching atomics, the default completion level is to treat the initiator